stanislawbartkowski/CivilizationEngine/README.md

 For every command the engine can return itemization, list of possible moves.
 The format is different for every command.

-## SETCAPITAL, SETCITY, SPENDTRADE

-List of points where a city or capital can be build or cities where trade can be spend to beef up production

-Format:

-\[ { "row" : int, "col" : int } \]

-Sample
- \[{"row" : 1, "col" : 2}, { "row" : 2, "col: 2"} \]

- For SETCITY it is a list points where new city can be build.

 ## SENDPRODUCTION, UNDOSENDPRODUCTION, HARVESTRESOURCES

 List of pairs, city and scout or square.
 City, where production can be sent and scout, a square to be harvested or undone